TinkerTools/tinker9/doc/manual/m/install/preq.rst

 A relatively recent NVIDIA GPU is mandatory for the GPU code.
 Nothing special is needed for the CPU code.
+The oldest NVIDIA GPU Tinker9 has been tested on is GeForce GTX 675MX (compute capability 3.0).

 **Operating Systems and Compilers**

-In order to compile the GPU code, the most recent `NVIDIA HPC SDK <https://www.developer.nvidia.com/hpc-sdk>`_ is preferred for the OpenACC directives.
-Due to its limitations, the GPU code is unavailable on macOS.
+In order to compile the GPU code with full functionality, a recent `NVIDIA HPC SDK <https://www.developer.nvidia.com/hpc-sdk>`_ is preferred for the OpenACC directives.
+Due to its limitations, the *full* version is unavailable on macOS.

 For Linux, we need:

 - GNU or Intel Fortran compiler.
 - Recent C++ compiler that supports C++11 syntax.
+- CMake 3.15 or newer.
 - (GPU code only) NVIDIA HPC SDK with OpenACC support, and CUDA with nvcc.
 - If NVIDIA driver has been installed correctly, *nvidia-smi* should be available.

-We have successfully built Tinker9 on Windows WSL2 Ubuntu with CUDA 11.0 and NVHPC 20.9.
+For Windows, we have successfully built Tinker9 on Windows WSL2 Ubuntu with CUDA 11.0 and NVHPC 20.9.
 Please proceed to
 `this NVIDIA webpage <https://docs.nvidia.com/cuda/wsl-user-guide/index.html>`_ for more details.

+The majority of the functionalities are also implemented in CUDA.
+To compile this subset (PureCuda) of the code, NVIDIA HPC SDK is not mandatory.
+Please refer to *Build Tinker9 with CMake* for the flags to compile the *PureCuda* GPU kernels.
+It is even possible to compile and run the *PureCuda* version on macOS (El Capitan 10.13 or earlier), if suitable drivers and CUDA toolkits are installed.
+If the calculation selects one of the missing functionalities only implemented in OpenACC, the program will throw a runtime error.

 **Using NVIDIA HPC SDK on Clusters**